totalpave/chromium-crosswalk/docs/linux_eclipse_dev.md

 ### Install the C Development Tools ("CDT")

 1. From the Help menu, select Install New Software...
-    1. Select the 'Workd with' URL for the CDT
+    1. Select the 'Work with' URL for the CDT
         If it's not there you can click Add... and add it.
         See https://eclipse.org/cdt/downloads.php for up to date versions, e.g. with CDT 8.7.0 for Eclipse Mars, use